 - Remind tenants how to stay cool and breathe safely with verbal, written, and illustrated communication

-- Print several copies of our Tips to Beat the Heat poster and display them in communal areas of your buildings, like the lobby, elevators, and common rooms
+- Print several copies of our Tips to Beat the Heat Poster and Tips to Beat the Heat During Covid 19 Poster and display them in communal areas of your buildings, like the lobby, elevators, and common rooms

 - Have building meetings and emphasize the risks, related illness symptoms, and precautionary measures